 This sensor will easily detect the distortion of sheet of steel or glass it is attached to.

-What's novel is the simplicity of design thanks to the high sensitivity of the piezo element used as the sensing element.
-Otherwise a mechanical strain sensor would be done with a Strain Guage which produces a tiny resistance change according to mechanical deformation which requires careful amplification at microvolt levels.
+What's novel is the extreme simplicity of design thanks to the high sensitivity of the piezo element used as the sensing element.
+Otherwise a mechanical strain sensor would otherwise be done with a Strain Guage which produces a tiny resistance change according to mechanical deformation which requires careful amplification at microvolt levels.

 The microcontroller senses the piezo voltage with its ADC.
 If the voltage exceeds a set threshold the microcontroller sends alarm messages through a bi-directional serial interface (BusIO), a 16 bit length message.
 The trigger threshold is programmable through the same BusIO serial interface.
-Up to 15 sensors may share the bus.
+Up to 15 sensors may share the same bus.